mohasarc/workers-pool/README.md

 const Pool = require('workers-pool');
 const pool = new Pool(5);

-// The function to be used in the task (should be exported) module.exports.add = function (a, b) {
+module.exports.add = function (a, b) {
     return a + b;
 }

-// enqueuing the function in the pools tasks queue waiting to
-// be run by any idle worker thread in the pool pool.enqueueTask(__filename, 'add', [2, 5], function (){
+pool.enqueueTask(__filename, 'add', [2, 5], function (){
     console.log(result) // 7
 })
 ```
+The first step is the same.
+We'd also skip over the second step and
+jump directly to the third step, but instead of calling `run` method
+on TaskHandler object, we'd directly enqueue the function using
+`pool.enqueueTask` method of pool class.